cueVs/ArknightsMod/README.md

 ## Contributing
 Recruitment tag: [Program] [Sprite] [Terraria] [Discussion] [Player]<br>
-If you are interested in one of them, please contact our forum thread (below).<br>
+If you are interested in one of them, please contact our Discord server (below).<br>
 🐰"There's still lots of work that needs to be done, Doctor.
 We can't afford to have you resting."<br>
 There is too many work to be done in Terraria.
 We look forward to meet you.